va-angelier/va-angelier.github.io/ISM_PCOM7E_Assignment/docs/executive_summary.md

 Reduction: £461,677.30 (−61.6%) expected loss.

 This demonstrates the quantifiable value of layered mitigation.
 The follow-on exploitation branch credential theft, lateral movement, and data exfiltration remains the dominant contributor to residual risk.
-Such persistence mirrors ENISA’s (2023) findings on supply-chain threats, where post-compromise lateral movement often amplifies systemic exposure.
+Such persistence mirrors ENISA’s (2023, p.
+45) findings on supply-chain threats, where post-compromise lateral movement often amplifies systemic exposure; alerts from CISA (2021) further evidenced the propagation of SUNBURST across interconnected government and enterprise networks.

 These results provide an interpretable, evidence-based means for management to evaluate the return on security investments and prioritise controls according to financial risk reduction.
+The high aggregate probability (0.9992) represents a conservative estimate based on ENISA (2023, p.
+45) risk modelling assumptions for critical supply-chain compromise scenarios.

 4. Knowledge and Understanding
 The artefact applies established principles of risk identification, analysis, and modelling within a computational framework.
 Core theoretical constructs, including Attack Trees (Schneier, 1999), the FAIR model, and the Lockheed Martin Cyber Kill Chain, are embedded in a design consistent with the guidance of ISO/IEC 27005.